Heat Insulation Materials

 The equation is: Thermal Diffusivity (mm2/s) = Thermal Conductivity / Density x Specific Heat Capacity

-Get all Insulation Materials at One Stop!
-Insulation Materials Kenya® keeps your dream true by linking the best insulation products to the East African Market.
-We stock mineral wool which can withstand heat up to 1000 degrees, Ceramic fiber that withstands 1300 degrees Celsius and glass wool fibers withstanding up to 450 degrees Celsius
+Insulation Materials Kenya LLC is a one-stop supplier of high-quality insulation products from reputable brands worldwide.
+We keep your dream true by linking you to the best insulation products for residential, commercial and industrial applications.
+Our products include mineral wool, which can withstand heat up to 1000 degrees; Ceramic fibre that withstands 1300 degrees Celsius; and glass wool fibres withstanding up to 450 degrees Celsius